book reviews

 Basic topics of quantum chemistry and chemical bond theory are covered in the first nine chapters, which were already present in the first edition of the book (2012).
 Many of the concerned problems are similar to those currently attached to physical chemistry courses for undergraduate students.
 Yet examples are selected with great variety from a rich knowledge of chemistry.
 In particular, Chapters 5 (Molecular Symmetry) and 6 (Molecular Geometry and Bonding) are most relevant for students inclined to chemical crystallography, although only intramolecular structure is accounted for in the problems.

 The four new chapters cover subjects more directly pertaining to crystal and intermolecular structure, where the general abilities acquired by problem-solving in the previous chapters can be applied.
-Chapter 10, entitled Crystal Structure, contains a comprehensive selections of 47 problems on space group symmetry, systematic absences, bond distance calculations, and other classic crystallographic topics.
+Chapter 10, entitled Crystal Structure, contains a comprehensive selections of 47 problems on symmetry, bond distance calculations, and other classic crystallographic topics.
 The problems of the last chapters are more specific to real inorganic or organometallic chemistry (the subjects are transition metal chemistry, metal clusters: bonding and reactivity, bioinorganic chemistry).
 Most items presented in problems are useful complements and examples for understanding the general principles dealt with in Advanced Structural Inorganic Chemistry.

 In summary, this text can be a valuable aid not only for students but also for lecturers, who could be inspired by it to design new problems and/or discussion themes for their classes.